mainwp/mainwp/docs/server-information-refresh-plan.md

 - Allow export of the full report.
 - Keep the community-safe export path.

+### Export Model

+The refreshed page should expose exactly two user-facing text exports:

+- Full System Report
+- Community System Report

+Those are the only two report outputs users should need to think about.

 ### Highlighting Strategy

 The refreshed page should make it easy to answer two different questions: